-Development of the Female Gonads: Development of the Ovary
+Development of the female gonads: development of the ovary

 Development of the Genital Ducts

-Development of the Male Genital Ducts
+Development of the male genital ducts

-The production of testosterone induces the formation of male genital ducts.
+The production of testosterone induces the formation of the male genital ducts.
 The following structures develop from the mesonephric duct:

-The epididymal duct is the convoluted duct system of the epididymis, which is surround by mesenchyme and is located at the cranial pole of the testicle.
+The epididymal duct is the convoluted duct system of the epididymis, which is surrounded by mesenchyme and is located at the cranial pole of the testicle.
 The efferent ducts lead to the epididymal duct.
 The distal section, which becomes the deferent duct, is surrounded by a layer of smooth muscles.